shlomif/perl-Code-TidyAll-Plugin-ClangFormat/README.md

-# perl-Code-TidyAll-Plugin-Flake8
+# perl-Code-TidyAll-Plugin-ClangFormat
-A flake8 plugin for Code::TidyAll
+A clang-format plugin for Code::TidyAll